Influencer marketing: 10 tips for successful influencer marketing

 Conclusion and Summary

-Crowdfunding offers a very powerful way to raise the money needed for a project or product.
+Crowdfunding offers a very powerful way to obtain the funds needed for a project or product.
 At the same time, you build a network of customers, prospects, bloggers, and media who are interested in your project.
-However, fundraising is only the beginning of the campaign and represents just a small part of the big picture.
-You must also market your project and – if the campaign is successful – have the product manufactured and shipped.
-A rather expensive undertaking!
-Add to that the fees and costs of platforms, service providers, agencies, and payment providers, and it quickly becomes clear what to expect with crowdfunding and how important a sufficient budget is.
+However, fundraising is only the beginning of the campaign and represents just a small part of the bigger picture.
+You also need to market your project and—if the campaign is successful—you must produce and ship the product.
+This can be quite an expensive undertaking!
+Add to this the fees and costs of platforms, service providers, agencies, and payment processors, and it quickly becomes clear what to expect from crowdfunding and how important a sufficient budget is.

 5/5 (60)